Feeding our pets is a subject of much myth, confusion and contention. The answer however, is surprisingly simple.

 The best quality diet you can feed your pet is RAW MEATY BONES AND HOME COOKING.
 There you have it – it’s that simple!

 Commercial food itself is not necessarily the healthiest way to feed our pets, it is the most convenient way to feed our pets.
-Of commercial food available there is certainly a range of quality.
+Of commercial food available, there is certainly a range of quality.
 We recommend that you do not use the very cheap supermarket brands.
 The more expensive supermarket brands are ok, especially if you are balancing it with plenty of quality home cooking.
-The best commercial foods include the following:
+Some of the best veterinary commercial foods include the following:

 - Royal Canin

 Canned versus dry: Another myth!
 There is no difference in quality between canned food or dry food, just the quality of the actual brand.
 For example, there are some cheaper supermarket brands that when we open a can, we find it hard to stay in the same room it’s that smelly.
 This, to us, is an indication of a poor quality food.
-Open a can of Hills and there is no bad smell.
-The food itself is quite firm and looks good, this is an indication of a high quality food.
+Open a can of Hills and there is no bad smell and the food itself is quite firm and looks good.
+This is an indication of a high quality food.
 So if you are using better quality foods, by all means give your pet a mix of dry and canned.
 They will love the choice and variety.

 Pets, like us, should have variety in their diet for both physical and mental health!

 Home cooking and table scraps, the good stuff!

 To have a balanced home cooked diet follow the following basic rules:

 1) 20% vegetables (finely chopped or blended) and 70% lean meats of various sorts, 10% offal (heart, lungs, kidneys, liver etc)

 2) Raw meaty bones 3-4 times weekly.
 Ideally lean lamb or pork ribs (minimum 3 ribs and never a single rib), or lamb necks, or kangaroo tails for dogs, and chicken wings or necks for cats.
 Before feeding raw bones, read this link carefully.